-- The conversion from model data to musical pitch is performed using the following method.
-First, the data is translated into 180 the pitch scale, but kept as a rational number between the minimum and maximum pitch range assigned by the composer for this dataset.
-As an example, in the piece, Earth System Allegro, the Drake Passage current was assigned a pitch range between 72 and 96, as shown in fig.2.
-Once the set of possible integer pitches for a given chord or scale has been produced using the methods described above, the in-scale MIDI pitch with this smallest distance to this rational number pitch is used.
-As mentioned earlier, the pitch of the MIDI notes must be an integer, as there is no capability in MIDI for notes to sit between - 185 values on the chromatic scale.
+The conversion from model data to musical pitch is performed in two stages.
+First, the data is translated into the pitch scale, but kept as a rational number between 0 and 127.
+Once the set of possible integer pitches for a given chord or scale has been produced using the methods described above, the MIDI pitch with this smallest distance to this rational number pitch is used.
+The pitch of the MIDI notes need to be an integer, as there is no capability in MIDI for notes to sit between values on the chromatic scale.

 The choice of scale is provided in the piece's settings and is an artistic choice made by the composer.
 Furthermore, instead of using a single chord or scale for a piece, it is also possible to use a repeating pattern of chords or a chord progression.
 The choice of chords, and the order of chords are different for each piece.
 In addition, the number of beats between chord changes, and the number of notes per beat are also assigned in the settings.
-Furthermore, each track in a given piece may use a different chord progression. - 190 The velocity of notes is determined using a similar method to pitch: the time series data is converted into velocities such that the lowest value in the dataset is the quietest value available, and the highest value of the dataset is the loudest value available.
+Furthermore, each track in a given piece may use a different chord progression.

+The velocity of notes is determined using a similar method to pitch: the time series data is converted into velocities such that the lowest value in the dataset is the quietest value available, and the highest value of the dataset is the loudest value available.
 The notes in between are assigned proportionally by their data value between the quietest and loudest notes.
 Each track may have its own customised velocity range, such that any given track may be louder or quieter than the other tracks in a piece.
 The choice of dataset used to determine velocity is provided in the settings.
 We rarely used the same dataset for both pitch and for velocity.
 This is because it results in the high pitch notes being louder and the low pitch notes being quieter.